 It is common for patients who have stenosis to present with back and/or leg pain which may affect 1 or both legs.
 The pain tends to be worse when walking, especially a distance and is eased by sitting, resting or bending forwards.
 Often people will mention their symptoms ease when they push the supermarket trolley.
 It is more common in the older ager groups, due to degenerative change, but can also occur as a result of other underlying conditions like Ankylosing Spondylitis or Paget’s disease.

-Osteopathic treatment, although not altering the underlying condition, can help to improve function and mobility, alongside prescriptive exercise to ease pressure on the spinal cord.
-Patients will often respond favourably with this approach and it can help reduce the need for surgical intervention.
+Osteopathic treatment, although not altering the underlying condition, may help to improve function and mobility, alongside prescriptive exercise to ease pressure on the spinal cord.
+Patients can respond favourably with this approach and it can help reduce the need for surgical intervention.